GbengaCyber/Suspicious-Powershell-Invoke-WebRequest---SOC-Sceneario/README.md

 #### Execution Review

 - I checked to make sure none of the downloaded scripts were actually executed, but found out the script run successfuly.
+- In this lab, scripts were executed by the attack simulator.
+In a real-world scenario, further root cause analysis would be required.

 #### ** Evidence **
 <img width="850" height="300" alt="image" src="https://github.com/user-attachments/assets/d850df93-b91e-4f3a-b92d-75196b54fb89" />